fbpx

 Marketing costs should be planned and budgeted at the start of each quarter.

-13. Hire for Diversity
+13. Hire for diversity

 It’s no secret that the people you hire say something about your brand.
 By having unique thinkers from diverse backgrounds, you’re proving that you’re an equal-opportunity employer and extending your brand’s reach (both in terms of customers and employees) into new groups.